Immunology & Cancer (IC) track

 For more information, please consult the Plan of Study and detailed Courses schedules.

-Listen to what a past student had to say about our course (in French with english subtitles).
+Listen to what a past student had to say about our course.

-3rd Semester: Learn the work at the bench and within a team.
+3rd Semester: Learn to work at the bench and within a team.

 Discover the fascinating world of ‘research’ where you test a novel hypothesis, venture into the unknown and try to expand our current knowledge on that topic.
 You can find all host laboratories here.